mrkresnofatih/BraveFish.RabbitBattleGear/README.md

 ## ChangeLogs

+### v5.0.1-dev
+1. Exactly the same as v1.0.4-dev, just more informative of the target .NET framework (net5.0).

 ### v1.0.4-dev
 1. Publishing Messages & Adding Queues now requires you to use their respective dedicated class objects.
 Read more about them [here](#exclusive-queues-durability-persistence--autodelete).